josephmisiti/awesome-machine-learning/README.md

 <a name="tools-educational-tools"></a>
 #### Educational Tools
 * [NN Visual](https://nn-visual.com) - Interactive visualizations explaining neural networks, backpropagation, attention mechanisms, and transformers.
+* [QuiddityML](https://quiddityml.com/?utm_source=github&utm_medium=awesome&utm_campaign=awesome-machine-learning) - The Duolingo of machine learning: short lessons, 11 types of hands-on exercises on the skills the job needs, spaced repetition so you don't forget what you learned, and a clear beginner-to-advanced roadmap covering Python, PyTorch, math for ML, ML foundations, NLP, vision, and more.

 <a name="tools-neural-networks"></a>
 #### Neural Networks